-The Upper Feather River Watershed is a biodiversity hotspot spanning nine distinct ecoregions that is home to at least 75 animal and 143 plant species of special concern.
+The Upper Feather River Watershed is a biodiversity hotspot spanning 9 distinct ecoregions that is home to at least 75 animals that are species of concern, threatened, or endangered and 142 plant species that are rare, threatened, endangered, or of limited distribution.
 Its dramatic elevational range and geologic diversity allow for life to thrive in numerous and unique ways, unmatched by other regions of the Sierra Nevada.
+While salmon and the California grizzly bear are no longer present here, in their ancestral home ranges, the gray wolf has made a return to our area, demonstrating its vitality and importance to numerous families of life.